Unravelling Frequencies

 Virginia L. ErnsterExtracts from the letter to the editor of The LancetMenstrual Toxin, 1974.
 Source: The Lancet

-Slideshow: Menotoxin Experiment including white tulips at the artist's home in Basel
+Slideshow: Menotoxin Experiment including white tulips at my home in Basel

 Screenshot of the German Wikipedia entrance on trimethylamine